In the very early stages of your company, you need to make a key decision: What type of business entity to form.

 Also, VC firms with tax-exempt partners legally can’t invest in S-Corps because they’re pass-through entities.

-3. Only C-Corps can offer preferred stock.
+3. Only C-Corps can offer preferred stock

-4. C-Corps don’t have limitations on growth.
+4. C-Corps don’t have growth limitations

 Unlike a C-Corp, an S-Corp is limited to only 100 shareholders.
 Although this may sound like a lot for a startup that has yet to issue a single stock, this upper limit can be reached rather quickly, especially if a cash-strapped startup offers extra perks in the form of employee stock.
 VCs are likely to worry about a startup’s inability to grow once the 100 shareholder threshold has been reached.
 What if you’ve maxed out on shareholders and still need to raise more money to truly scale your company?